relativitydev/file-migration-cli/README.md

 </details>

 ### Synchronizing workspaces

 The sync command builds local databases that store the metadata for the natives files in the source instance.
 You must run this command before you attempt to migrate any native files.

 After the File Migration CLI builds the local databases, you can use the sync command to update them when changes have occurred in the source instance.
 You have the option to sync all the workspace databases from the source, or a specific group of them.
+For more information, see [Data flow overview](#data-flow-overview).

 #### Synchronizing local master and workspace databases